Installer Directory

 Heat pumps are designed to prevent leaks, but older units can develop leaks over time.
 Refrigerant leaks will also reduce the efficiency of the heat pump causing it to use more electricity to heat or cool your home.
 Homeowners using heat pump systems are advised to have their heat pump serviced regularly to ensure all the parts are in working order and there are no refrigerant leaks.

 R-134a is a powerful greenhouse gas with a GWP (global warming potential) value of 1,430.
-In other words, the greenhouse effect of the R-134a refrigerant is 1,430 times the 100-year warming potential of the same volume of carbon dioxide.
+In other words, the greenhouse effect of R-134a is 1,430 times the 100-year warming potential of the same mass of carbon dioxide.

 In the future, the proportion of natural refrigerants used such as propane (R290), ammonia, and CO2 is set to increase with some manufacturers of heat pumps already using them.
 The aim is to reduce the potential harm caused by climate-damaging fluorinated refrigerants.